timo-w/MobileHCI2023/README.md

 ## Limitations & Bugs
 - The video background often will not load in time, leading to a black background when the `Start Journey` button is pressed
-  - To fix this, press `DOWN` to being up the complete screen, then press `Begin another Journey`.
+  - To fix this, press `DOWN` to bring up the complete screen, then press `Begin another Journey`.
 Wait a few seconds, then press `Start Journey`
   - The background video should work from then onwards
 - Changing the `Number of Milestones` does not alter the number of milestones in the AR view
   - Due to implementation complexities the milestones are hard-coded at 4